-You are also invited to contact our Senior Pastor, Rusty Hedges, if you have questions about joining.
+You are also invited to contact our Senior Pastor, Carol Sparks, if you have questions about joining.
 If you have questions about United Methodism, you can read more here.
 We also invite you to attend the New Member class on United Methodism held periodically.
 Here are the ways to join:

 By Profession of Faith and Baptism

 A person who begins the Christian life does so through baptism, which is a symbol of God's grace through Jesus Christ.
 For a young person or an adult, this also is an opportunity to profess one's faith.
 If God is leading you to this decision, one of the pastors will be happy to visit with you about this important step in your spiritual life.

 Since you have been baptized into the Christian faith in another denomination, it is not necessary to be rebaptized to celebrate your spiritual growth.
 You will be asked this question, "As a disciple of Jesus Christ, will you support the United Methodist Church with your prayers, your presence, your gifts and your service?"
 The church staff will handle the details of notifying your former church.

 By Transfer from Another United Methodist Church

 Arrangements will be made to transfer your membership from another United Methodist Church.
 All of the necessary details will be handled by the church staff.